wajidbaba/global.hackathon/Teams/A-A-Team/ABOUT.md

   <img src="http://uakk03d55dcd.altinio.koding.io/images/A&A.jpg"/>

 We are the hackaton newbies Alton and Adrienne (A&A) and we are so excited for our first hackaton experience!
 With a small team consisting of just two members, we push ourselves to work as efficiently as possible.
 Our goal is to learn as much as possible while having a great time.
-We are so excited to sit infront of a computer for 48 horus going through what Adrienne calls a roller coaster ride; Excitiment from working code and fustration from errors and bugs.
+We are so excited to sit infront of a computer for 48 hours going through what Adrienne calls a roller coaster ride; Excitiment from working code and fustration from errors and bugs.

 About Us
 ===========================